On a minimax principle in spectral gaps: Introduction and main result

+cf.~Remark~\ref{rem:neg} below, which the authors were able to handle in case of Dirac operators but where especially the second condition seems to be hard to deal with in a general abstract setting.
+However, although~\eqref{eq:MM} can treat more Coulomb-like potentials than~\eqref{eq:GLS} in case of the Dirac operator,~\eqref{eq:GLS} does not seem to imply~\eqref{eq:MM} directly.

-Four results in this direction are presented here, each addressing different situations.
-We first treat the case of operator perturbations and start with the direct extension of~\cite[Theorem~A.2]{NSTTV18} to infinitesimal perturbations.
-Recall that an operator $V$ is called $A$-bounded with $A$-bound $b_* \ge 0$ if $\Dom(V) \supset \Dom(A)$ and for all $b > b_*$ there is some $a \ge 0$ with
+In the main results below the aim is to discuss situations where the second condition in~\eqref{eq:GLS} can be replaced by $\norm{ P_+Q_- } < 1$, $\norm{ P_+ - Q_+ } < 1$, or by a certain explicit structural assumption on how $B$ is related to $A$.
+Here, especially the first two conditions seem to be natural since they relate the subspaces $\Ran P_+$ and $\Ran Q_+$.
+Four results in this direction are presented here, each addressing a different situation, which are not contained in the previously known results in the sense that their hypotheses do not seem to imply~\eqref{eq:MM}, its operator analogue, or~\eqref{eq:GLS} directly.
+We first treat the case of operator perturbations and start with the direct extension of~\cite[Theorem~A.2]{NSTTV20} to infinitesimal perturbations.
+Recall that an operator $V$ with $\Dom(V) \supset \Dom(A)$ is called $A$-bounded with $A$-bound $b_* \ge 0$ if for all $b > b_*$ there is some $a \ge 0$ with